genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_workstation-setup.md

 title: 'Workstation setup'
 ---

-Genesis application developers need to access on-premise workstations through remote technologies like Citrix, VMware etc.
+To develop Genesis applications, you need to access on-premise workstations through remote technologies like Citrix, VMware etc.

+This page gives you the hardware and software requirements.
+It also give you instructions on accessing the Genesis repository and configuring the Genesis packages.

 ## Recommended hardware and operating system